TabimaLab/lab_website/_members/liam-cleary.md

 ---
 name: Liam Cleary
 image: images/members/liam.jpeg
-description: PhD Student
+description: PhD Student and Safety Officer
 role: phd
 group: current
 aliases:
   - L. Cleary
 links:
+  - LinkedIn: www.linkedin.com/in/lcleary30
 ---

-Liam is the Tabima Lab's first Ph.D. student and as of fall 2022 is still deciding on the direction of his dissertation research.
-His current efforts are focused on extracting high molecular weight DNA from *Basidiobolus* isolates for genome sequencing.

-Liam completed his B.S. in Plant and Soil Sciences at UMass Amherst where he studied how bees interact with magnolia flowers.
-After graduating, he worked as a lab technician at the Boyce Thompson Institute at Cornell University.
-His research focused on the molecular mechanisms underlying bacterial pathogenesis of tomato plants
+Liam is a PhD student in the Biology Department at Clark University.
+His work focuses on the phylogenomics and population genomics of *Basidiobolus*.

+He is interested in assessing species boundaries throughout the genus and examining patterns of evolution between Basidiobolus populations.

+Before joining the lab, Liam was a laboratory technician at the Boyce Thompson Institute where he studied genetic immunity in plants.

+His background in plant pathology extends into his undergraduate studies where he completed his BS in Plant and Soil Sciences at the University of Massachusetts Amherst in 2020.